inventit/storm-docker/README.md

 After creating your topology and building it, run the following command.

-    storm jar path/to/your/topology.jar fqdn.of.your.TopologyMainClass -c nimbus.host=HOST -c nimbus.thrift.port=49627
+    storm jar path/to/your/topology.jar fqdn.of.your.TopologyMainClass \
+      -c nimbus.host=HOST -c nimbus.thrift.port=49627

-`49627` is can be changed as it is described in `start-strom.sh`.
+The thrift port `49627` can be changed as it is described in `start-strom.sh`.

+## How to browse Storm logs with Kibana

+Open `http://HOST:9292` and you can see the Kibana dashboard.